 Sustainability is more than climate protection

 To move forward in uncharted territory, you need experience, knowledge and orientation.
-To navigate the era of transformation that we currently find ourselves in, we therefore need political direction and a clear technological compass.
-In its orientation studies, FVV develops proposals for future technologies to aid our sustainable economic, environmental and social transformation.
+To navigate the era of transformation that we currently find ourselves in, we need political direction and a clear technological compass.
+In its orientation studies, FVV develops proposals for future technologies thus enabling a sustainable economic, environmental and social transformation.

 With scientifically sound studies based on neutral facts, FVV helps decisionmakers from the worlds of politics, business, science and society to get to grips with complex technical questions.
 Climate-neutral, regenerative energy sources – such as electricity from renewables, hydrogen or the synthetic fuels that we urgently need to achieve a sustainable transformation and use resources in a greener way – play a key role in the research programme: regardless of the energy converter, vehicles, mobile machinery, planes, boats, ships and power generators will only be able to conserve resources and achieve greenhouse gas neutrality and zero net emissions with climate-neutral energy sources.